And even though it occurred in the past do you feel that it is still very present in your mind and is still affecting you?

 Are you keen to avoid all reminders of the birth and prefer to push away unwanted feelings or thoughts about it, only to find that they stubbornly return?
 By avoiding situations where birth might be discussed, you can feel isolated and lonely.
 Perhaps you believe that no one can understand or relate to your experience.

-Life with a new baby can be challenging enough but made even tougher when having to recover from a traumatic birth and cope with these feelings too.
+Life with a new baby can be challenging enough but made even tougher when having to recover from a traumatic experience and cope with these feelings too.

 In many cases mums and dads manage to move on past these feelings naturally as they assimilate the shock and move on with their lives as a family.